Budapest might just be one of the best cities in Europe – it’s got history, impressive architecture, thermal baths, and a youthful atmosphere.

 1. Dive deep into Hungary’s communist and fascist history at the House of Terror Museum.

-8. See works of art by local artists at abc Galéria.
+5. See works of art by local artists at acb Galéria.

-12. Walk up to city park and check out the Vajdahunyad Castle and world-famous Széchenyi fürd? thermal bath.
+7. Walk up to the city park and check out the Vajdahunyad Castle and the world-famous Széchenyi fürd thermal bath.

 3. District VII / Erzsébetváros – Where to Stay in Budapest for Nightlife

-Budapest is one of the best party cities in Europe – and the smallest district in Budapest, District VII Erzsébetváros packs a punch.
-As the city’s historic Jewish Quarter, this central neighbourhood is home to a number of heritage and religious sites, including several notable synagogues.
+Budapest is one of the best party cities in Europe – and the smallest district in Budapest, District VII Erzsébetváros packs a punch in the party department.
+As the city’s historic Jewish Quarter, this central neighborhood is home to several heritage and religious sites, including several notable synagogues.

 Erzsébetváros is also the best area to stay in Budapest for nightlife thanks to its trendy bars, vibrant clubs, and rustic street food.
 If you’re looking for a great night out in Budapest, Erzsébetváros is the place to be.